hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/05_data_organization.md

 ```
 ## README ##
-## This directory contains data generated from the NGS Data Analysis Course
+## This directory contains data generated during the Intro to RNA-seq course
-## Date: June 1st, 2017
+## Date: August 23rd, 2017

 There are six subdirectories in this directory: